DericMei/BodyWeightApplication/README.md

 - weight_tracker.py (this is the dash web application python file)
 - Project Code.ipynb (this is the jupyter notebook file I have alone with the python file to support the main design of this application, including database creation, data cleaning, EDA and so much more)
 - custome_styles.css (this is the css file that supports the web application for styles design)
+- demo.gif (this is the demo you saw on top of this page)

 ## Usage
 Feel free to check out the web based application and look around, it will always have my newest body weight data available because I will use it on a daily basis.